Geography of Ireland: Fens and bogs

+Usage and concerns

 Since the 17th century, peat has been cut for fuel for domestic heating and cooking, and it is called turf when so used.
 The process accelerated as commercial exploitation of bogs grew.
 In the 1940s, machines for cutting turf were introduced and larger-scale harvesting became possible.
 In the Republic, this became the responsibility of a semi-state company called Bord na Móna.
 In addition to domestic uses, commercially extracted turf is used in a number of industries, producing peat briquettes for domestic fuel and milled peat for electricity generation.
 More recently peat is being combined with biomass for dual-firing electricity generation.

 In recent years, the destruction of bogs has raised environmental concerns.
 The issue is particularly acute for raised bogs which were more widely mined as they yield a higher-grade fuel than blanket bogs.
 Plans are now in place in both the Republic and Northern Ireland to conserve most of the remaining raised bogs on the island.

-Oil, natural gas, renewables and minerals
+Oil, natural gas and minerals

+Ireland is the largest European producer of zinc, with one zinc-lead mine currently in operation at Tara, which is Europe's largest and deepest active mine.
+Other mineral deposits with actual or potential commercial value include gold, silver, gypsum, talc, calcite, dolomite, roofing slate, limestone aggregate, building stone, sand, and gravel.

+Hydrocarbons

 Offshore exploration for natural gas began in 1970.
 The first major discovery was the Kinsale Head gas field in 1971.
 Next were the smaller Ballycotton gas field in 1989, and the Corrib gas field in 1996.
 Gas from these fields is pumped ashore and used for both domestic and industrial purposes.
 The Helvick oil field, estimated to contain over 28 Moilbbl of oil, was discovered in 2000, and Barryroe, estimated to contain 1.6 billion barrels (250,000,000 m3) of oil, was discovered in 2012, although neither have been exploited.
-Ireland is the largest European producer of zinc, with one zinc-lead mine currently in operation at Tara, which is Europe's largest and deepest active mine.
-Other mineral deposits with actual or potential commercial value include gold, silver, gypsum, talc, calcite, dolomite, roofing slate, limestone aggregate, building stone, sand and gravel.